zainab-ali/aquascape/docs/basic/take.md

 ### takeRight

 The `takeRight` operator drops all but the given number of elements from an input stream.
-It is analagous to `takeRight` on lists.
+It is analogous to `takeRight` on lists.

 The following example shows how `takeRight` operates on an input stream of six characters.
 Experiment with varying the number of elements taken.